Skip to main content

 CHEM 311L Environmental Chemistry Lab

-This course is intended for Chemistry and Environmental Science majors; this course contributes to the Category 2 electives for the Chemistry major and Physical Science Core Courses for Environmental Science.
-This two-credit lab course must be taken concurrently with CHEM311 Environmental Chemistry.
-This course continues the introduction of the techniques, specialized equipment, instrumental methods and safety procedures that was begun in CHEM 112.
-Students get hands-on experience with the instrumentation, equipment, and hazardous material procedures.
-Students will learn techniques relevant to the study of atmospheric and water chemistry.
-Students will gain experience with bench analytical techniques such as titrations and instrumental analysis using mass spectrometry and atomic absorption.
+This two-credit laboratory course is intended for Chemistry and Environmental Science majors.
+This course contributes to the Category 2 Courses in the Chemistry major and Physical Science Core Courses in the Environmental Science major.
+CHEM 311L must be taken concurrently with CHEM 311 Environmental Chemistry.
+The specific areas of focus, where methods and techniques, specialized equipment, instrumental methods, and safety procedures, will be atmospheric chemistry and water chemistry.
+Students will gain experience with bench analytical techniques, such as titration, and instrumental analyses, such as atomic absorption and UV-VIS, which will result in acquiring skills that can be utilized in a career in environmental science and related fields.

 Prerequisites